-The automaker has five new models planned for the US and other major markets by 2026, with the Tonale being first in that expanded product line, and with other SUVs – big and small – to follow.
-So with that 2026 timeline confirmed, it's possible that we see a new Alfa sports car sooner than later.
+Alfa has five new models planned for the US and other major markets by 2026, with the Tonale being first in that expanded product line, and with other SUVs – big and small – to follow the new supercar.

 How Much Will It Cost?